One of the biggest catalyst for getting new people into cold plunging is the fact that cold exposure increases dopamine – proven time and time again.

 Notable figures such as Wim Hof, fondly referred to as ‘The Iceman’, have brought the practice of cold exposure into the mainstream spotlight, advocating its potential to build a more robust dopamine baseline.

-Research supports these claims, suggesting that the dopamine boost from cold exposure can be as potent as that elicited by substances like cocaine.
 But in stark contrast to the immediate high and subsequent crash that often follow substance use, cold exposure provides a prolonged surge in dopamine levels, sometimes lasting up to three hours before returning to the baseline.

-This slow return to baseline is believed to reinforce the dopamine baseline itself, resulting in lasting mental and physical benefits.
 It is these remarkable effects, combined with the absence of a crash, that likely underlie the positive mental and physical reports many individuals provide after experiencing cold exposure.

 The Simplicity and Potential of Cold Exposure